Imperfection screening

 Next engineering checks

-Surface Quality PredictorEstimate roughness, visible imperfections, and quality-level planning against ISO 13919 references.Weld Profile PredictorEstimate simplified weld cross-section geometry and penetration profile.Joint Strength CalculatorEstimate load capacity and safety-factor assumptions for welded joints.Weld Quality Standards MatrixQuality-level references for steel, nickel, titanium, and aluminum laser beam welded joints.Defect Troubleshooting TableCommon symptoms, likely causes, and first checks for weld defect troubleshooting.
+Surface Quality EstimatorEstimate roughness, visible imperfections, and quality-level planning against ISO 13919 references.Weld Profile EstimatorEstimate simplified weld cross-section geometry and penetration profile.Joint Strength CalculatorEstimate load capacity and safety-factor assumptions for welded joints.Weld Quality Standards MatrixQuality-level references for steel, nickel, titanium, aluminum, magnesium, and pure copper laser beam welded joints.Defect Troubleshooting TableTrace weld defects from visible symptoms to first controlled checks, adjustment choices, section triggers, and next-step validation.

 Applicable standards